 Peak redistribution in San Carlos olivine

-Immediately prior to dehydration, the H in San Carlos olivine SC1-2 was observed almost entirely as [Ti], which proved highly mobile with a fast direction || [100].
+Immediately prior to dehydration, the H+ in San Carlos olivine SC1-2 was observed almost entirely as [Ti], which proved highly mobile with a fast direction || a.
 Most of the [Si] peaks behaved similarly to [Ti], with the exception of one small peak at 3600 cm-1 (Figure 5).
 The increase in the rate of [Si] movement coupled with a decrease in the rate of [Ti] (Figure 7) suggests that at least some of the H+ leaving the [Si] is doing so by moving into other Si vacancies associated with [Ti] rather than leaving the crystal directly.

-To describe this process in more detail, we use Kröger-Vink notation, which describes crystal defects as follows: V is a vacancy, a superscript * Indicates a negative charge relative to an ideal crystal, ‘ indicates a positive charge relative to an ideal crystal, and x no charge difference from an ideal crystal.
-Subscripts indicate different sites: M for octahedral metal sites, T for tetrahedral.
-Atoms that are not involved any reactions are typically ignored.
-For simplicity, all equations describing H incorporation here will assume H+ is occupying a related vacancy rather than an interstitial site.
+To describe this process in more detail, we use Kröger-Vink notation, which describes crystal defects as follows: V is a vacancy, a superscript * Indicates a positive charge relative to an ideal crystal, ‘ indicates a negative charge relative to an ideal crystal, and x no charge difference from an ideal crystal.
+Subscripts indicate different sites: M for octahedral metal sites and T for tetrahedral.
+Atoms that are not involved in any reactions are ignored.
+For simplicity, all equations describing H+ incorporation here will assume H+ is occupying a related vacancy rather than an interstitial site.
 For example, the [Ti] site which involves a Ti4+ on a metal site, 2H+, and a Si vacancy, may be represented as (Ti4+M)**(2H+T)’’.

-The initial hydrogen movement of [Ti] out of SC1-2 is consistent with diffusivities for the classic PP mechanism (Figure 6 D-F), which increases the number of open tetrahedral site vacancies near octahedral Ti:
+The initial hydrogen movement of [Ti] out of SC1-2 occurs at rates comparable to the classic PP mechanism (Figure 6 D-F), which increases the number of open tetrahedral site vacancies near octahedral Ti:

-2(Fe2+M)x + (TiM )’’ + (2H+T)** → 2H2 + 2(Fe3+M)’ + (TiM )’’ + (VT)****.
+2(Fe2+M)x + (TiM )** + (2H+T)’’ → 2H2 + 2(Fe3+M)* + (TiM )** + (VT)’’’’.

-In contrast, the profiles for the high-wavenumber [Si] peak that was initially present in our sample (Figure 2A) did not change significantly during the initial stages of either hydration or dehydration, perhaps because PP would require the oxidation of four irons, rather than only 2:
+In contrast, the profiles for the high-wavenumber [Si] peak that was initially present in our sample (Figure 2A) did not change significantly during the initial stages of either hydration or dehydration,

-4Fe2+M + (4H+T)x → 2H2 + 4(Fe3+M)* + (VT)’’’’.
+suggesting that H+ loss by PP from this site was impeded for reasons that are unclear.

-The [Ti] mechanism, in addition to being strongly associated with PP, is known from incorporation studies as a particularly favorable position for H+ (e.g., Berry et al. 2005).
-Because of the relative stability of [Ti], any H+ that are unable to leave readily by PP from [Si] may prefer to move into recently-vacated Si vacancies that bring them closer to the octahedral Ti.
+The [Ti] mechanism is known from incorporation studies as a particularly favorable position for H+ (e.g., Berry et al. 2005).
+Because of the relative stability of [Ti], any H+ that are unable to leave readily by PP from [Si] may prefer to move into recently-vacated Si vacancies that bring them closer to the octahedral Ti:

+2(Fe3+M)* + (TiM )** + (VT)’’’’ + (4H+)Six → 2(Fe3+M)* + (TiM )** + 2(2H+)’’.

 As H loss proceeds by PP from [Ti], the number of Si vacancies near octahedral Ti increases, and so the redistribution of H+ from [Si] to [Ti] becomes easier and thus faster.
-This increase in Si vacancies is also likely to increase the rate of vacancy-facilitated diffusion of the H in this [Si] peak out of the crystal.
+This increase in Si vacancies is also likely to increase the rate of vacancy-facilitated diffusion of the H+ in this [Si] peak out of the crystal.

 Such a redistribution would explain the relative changes in rates that we observe between [Ti] and [Si] in Figure 7.
-The H leaves quickly from [Ti] by PP throughout the duration of the experiment, but the peak appears to slow down as more and more H+ moves into [Ti] from [Si].
+The H+ leaves quickly from [Ti] by PP throughout the duration of the experiment, but the peak appears to slow down as more and more H+ moves into [Ti] from [Si].
 Thus, the observed loss of the [Si] peak may not represent H+ moving out of the sample at all, but rather may indicate rate at which the H+ is redistributing between sites.
-This redistribution is slow enough to observe over a period of days because this experiment was conducted at the relatively low temperature of 800°C, but at magmatic temperatures and/or in samples with higher concentrations of H+ in relatively unstable incorporation mechanisms, the redistribution rates are likely to be higher.
+This redistribution is slow enough to observe over a period of days because this experiment was conducted at the relatively low temperature of 800°C, but at magmatic temperatures and/or in samples with higher concentrations of H+ in relatively unstable defects, the redistribution rates are likely to be higher.

 Conclusions